First Attempts Process

 The schools update information on the Progression Tool for both UG and TP students to indicate a first attempt has been approved and accepted, run the SWRPRFA report and email this to the Assessment & Progress Team, who update the student’s record in Banner accordingly.

 Schools hold the SSCC (Schools Special Cases Committee) and the decisions are made.
 These should be taken to the Progression & Award Boards for approval.

 The students are notified in writing or face to face, (it should be made clear that accepting the first attempt will result in the original mark being expunged, even if the first attempt mark is lower).

-The student should confirm in writing their intention to accept the first attempt and that they understand the mark(s) will be expunged and cannot be reinstated.
+The student should confirm in writing to their parent school their intention to accept the first attempt and that they understand the mark(s) will be expunged and cannot be reinstated.
 It was suggested that a standard letter stating all modules affected be produced and the student be required to sign this.
 This should be kept within the school.

 Once this confirmation is received from the student, the school should update the Progression Tool to show all students that have been given and accepted first attempts.
-(Further information can be found on Resit Eligibility and Registration).
-The schools run the Module First Attempts Report (SWRPRFA) from the Progression Tool and email it to the Assessment & Progress Team.
+(Further information can be found on the Resit Eligibility and Registration webpage).
+The schools run the Module First Attempts Report (SWRPRFA) from the Progression Tool and email it to the Assessment & Progress Team via the email address Examinations@leeds.ac.uk.
 (Board minutes are no longer required).

 The report will show all the students with a first attempt, per module, which the school have flagged in the Progression Tool.

 The Assessment & Progress Team will use the SWRPRFA report to update the Resit Status Maintenance Form (SWARSIT) in Banner for the re-assessment period (or SFAREGS if the student is resitting as a carried module in the following session).
 This means that there will be no need for the students to apply online, but if they do, the Assessment & Progress Team will carry out checks and process the application.